 To keep it simple, you can either speak to your neighbors in person or create a small invite and drop it into each family's mailbox.
 Or have your children deliver the invite.
 Make a point of inviting people as you see them in their yards or on porches.
 To keep fuss down to a minimum, don't ask for RSVPs, instead, let people know they can drop by between specific hours.
 As long as you receive a few verbal confirmations that people will attend, then you know that there will be at least a few people dropping by.

 Because you just moved and may have cleaned your home before you moved in or unpacked, a quick tidy should be easy enough to do.
 To help, check out this great article on how to do 15-minute clean-ups; that's all the time you should take to make your home feel welcoming.

 Get Supplies But Ask People to Bring Stuff

 If you're hosting an evening reception, you can ask people to bring over their wine glasses (if you're serving wine).
-I did this once, and it was a huge hit!
-It saved me washing over fifty fragile glasses (never mind finding enough glasses to use!).
-I also suggest buying all the food you're planning to serve.
+It will save you time and energy if you do.
+Also, make sure to buy all the food you're planning to serve.
 It is not the time to show off your culinary skills.
 Besides, combing the area stores for specialty foods or bakeries will force you to take the time to explore your new neighborhood.

 Arrange the Party Area